DIY Clothing Upcycling: Transform Old Clothes into New Styles

 Thrifting & Swaps: Hidden Gems Galore! 🛍️

 • Look beyond labels: Hunt for quality fabric, color, and prints first.
-Also skim upcycled clothing websites for silhouette ideas.
+Also skim upcycled clothing websites for silhouette ideas you can recreate from thrifted pieces.
 For quick inspo, search “upcycling ideas clothes.”

 • Think deconstruction: A shapeless dress can become a skirt, top, or even a bag.